zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/assigning-users-to-roles.md

 | ---------------- | --------- |
 | A single Account | Individual Account Members

-Assign Users to an Account Role in the Accounts Control Panel section.
-To make these assignments,
+You can assign Users to an Account Role in the Accounts Control Panel section.

 1. Go to Control Panel &rarr; Accounts &rarr; Accounts, and click on the Account of interest.